Spinal Cord Injury

 The spinal cord is a thick cord of nerve tissue located within the bones of the spine, or backbone.
 It carries signals from the brain to the rest of the body.

 Spinal cord injuries disrupt the normal communication that flows between the brain, the spinal cord and the peripheral nerves.
 This disruption can lead to loss of movement (paralysis) and loss of sensation—including the ability to feel heat, cold and touch—below the area where the spinal cord is injured.
+Spinal cord injuries can be caused by trauma, infection or disease.

-Spinal cord damage affects all people differently.
 In addition to severity, the location of the injury on the spinal cord matters.
 Injuries higher up on the spinal cord affect more areas of the body than those lower on the back do.

 For example, a neck-level injury could cause paralysis in both arms and legs (also known as quadriplegia) and make breathing without a ventilator impossible.
 An injury lower on the spinal cord might affect only the legs (known as paraplegia) and lower parts of the body.